The Idolmaker: Home media

 On August 27, 2013, Shout!
 Factory released The Idolmaker on Blu-ray.

 Lawsuit

-Fabian Forte filed a $64 million lawsuit against the film, alleging defamation and invasion of privacy.
-Forte, a teen idol of the late 1950s and early 1960s, had been managed by Bob Marcucci.
+Fabian Forte, a teen idol of the late 1950s and early 1960s, thought the film to be defamatory.
+The filmmakers claimed that the film was not a true story, and pointed to a disclaimer in the film explaining this.
+Forte filed a $64 million lawsuit against the film, alleging defamation and invasion of privacy, pointing to scenes from the film that mirrored his life.
 Having served as the inspiration for the character of Guido/Caesare, Forte claimed the film made him look like "a totally manufactured singer, a mere pretty face without any singing ability or acting talent."
-He went on to say they settled out of court, requiring he, his wife, and family receive apologies in The Hollywood Reporter and Variety, and Marcucci's 7.5% ownership of the film passed to Forte.
+Bob Marcucci argued that the film wasn't based on Forte's life, but the fact that the film's main character Vincent Vaccari was based on Marcucci's own life complicated this argument.
+The case was settled out of court, requiring Forte, his wife, and family receive apologies in The Hollywood Reporter and Variety, and Marcucci's 7.5% ownership of the film passed to Forte.

-Plans for remake
+Potential remakes

 In 2014, Variety reported that a remake of the film was in the works, with Craig Brewer to direct, and Justin Timberlake to produce (along with the two producers of the original film, Hawk Koch and Gene Kirkwood).
 The remake never materialized.

+In March 2025, it was announced that Sam Wrench would be directing a forthcoming remake of the film.